-During the three months ended July 31, 2018, the Company did not issue any bonus shares to the Lender.
-At July 31, 2018, the Company was committed to issuing 361,657 bonus shares to the Lender at the fair value of \$81,000.
+During the nine months ended January 31, 2019, the Company issued 361,657 bonus shares to the Lender at the fair value of \$81,000, based on their quoted market price at the date the advances were receiving, including 221,673 shares having a fair value of \$50,625 that the Company had committed to issue as at April 30, 2018.
 The fair value of the bonus shares was determined by reference to the trading price of the Company's common shares on the date the advances were received.